2012 Ohio State Buckeyes football team: NFL draft

 Ten players from Ohio State were entered into the NFL Draft, nine seniors and one underclassmen.
 On defense, Johnathan Hankins, John Simon, Etienne Sabino, Travis Howard, Nathan Williams, Orhian Johnson and Garrett Goebel all entered.
 Hankins, the only junior from Ohio State in the draft, was projected to be drafted in the first round.
 Simon was projected to be selected in the third round, with Sabino and Howard projected to go around the fifth round.
 On offense, Reid Fragel, Jake Stoneburner and Zach Boren were all entered.
 Stoneburner and Boren were both expected to be selected late in the sixth or seventh round.
-In February 2013, seven Ohio State players were invited to the NFL Combine, including Jonathan Hankins, Nate Williams, Etienne Sabino, Zach Boren, Reid Fragel, Jake Stoneburner and John Simon.
+In February 2013, seven Ohio State players were invited to the NFL Combine, including Johnathan Hankins, Nate Williams, Etienne Sabino, Zach Boren, Reid Fragel, Jake Stoneburner and John Simon.

 Overall, three Buckeyes were selected during the draft.
 Hankins was selected in the second round by the New York Giants, Simon was selected in the fourth round by the Baltimore Ravens and Fragel was selected in the seventh round by the Cincinnati Bengals.